Convenors of the Cochrane Rapid Reviews Methods Group (RRMG) are listed here (in alphabetical order):

 Chantelle Garritty, MSc, PhD

 Chantelle Garritty is Manager of the Global Health and Guidelines Division at the Public Health Agency of Canada (PHAC).
 She is also an Adjunct Professor with the School of Epidemiology and Public Health at the University of Ottawa.
 Currently, Chantelle is a consulting Senior Advisor with Cochrane Response (Cochrane's evidence consultancy group) and has been a co-convenor of the Cochrane RRMG since its inception in 2015.
-Previously, she was a Senior Research Program Manager and Scientific Lead of the Rapid Reviews Program (Knowledge Synthesis Group) based at the Ottawa Hospital Research Institute (OHRI), Ottawa, Canada from 2011-2021.
-During this time, Chantelle led several rapid reviews and (rapid) scoping reviews working closely with several healthcare decision-making organizations to facilitate the timely production of evidence.
-She is also experienced in delivering training and education on rapid review and other knowledge synthesis methodologies.
-Currently, Chantelle is a consulting Senior Advisor with Cochrane Response (Cochrane's evidence consultancy group).
-She completed her doctoral studies in Public Health at the University of Split, School of Medicine (Translational Research in Biomedicine program) in Croatia where she focused on rapid review methodology, and ways to optimize the use and uptake of evidence from rapid reviews by policymakers and other healthcare decision-makers for urgent decision-making.
+Previously, she was the Scientific Lead of the Rapid Reviews Program (Knowledge Synthesis Group) based at the Ottawa Hospital Research Institute (OHRI), Ottawa, Canada (2010-2021).
+During this time, Chantelle led several rapid reviews and (rapid) scoping reviews working closely with several healthcare decision-making organizations.
+Chantelle has an MSc from the Dalla Lana School of Public Health (University of Toronto) and a PhD in Public Health from the University of Split, School of Medicine (Croatia) (Translational Research in Biomedicine program), where she focused on rapid review methodology.

 Prof. Gerald Gartlehner MD, MPH

-Gerald Gartlehner is the Director of Cochrane Austria and the Associate Director of the RTI-International – University of North Carolina Evidence-based Practice Center in the United States.
+Gerald Gartlehner is Co-Director of Cochrane Austria and the Associate Director of the RTI-International – University of North Carolina Evidence-based Practice Center in the United States.
 Dr. Gartlehner’s main professional interests concern comparative efficacy and safety of medications and advanced methodology for synthesizing bodies of evidence and for dealing with problems of heterogeneity, applicability, and strength of evidence.
 He participates in national and international methods groups that strive to advance the field of systematic reviews (e.g., GRADE Working Group).
-Dr Gartlehner holds two European Board certifications (family medicine; emergency medicine); he is also a clinical epidemiologist.
+Dr. Gartlehner holds two European Board certifications (family medicine; emergency medicine); he is also a clinical epidemiologist.

 Chris Kamel MSc

-Chris Kamel joined the Canadian Agency for Drugs and Technologies in Health (CADTH) in 2011 and has managed the CADTH Rapid Response Service program for four years.
+Chris Kamel joined the Canadian Agency for Drugs and Technologies in Health (CADTH) in 2011 and has managed the CADTH Rapid Response Service program.
 Chris has experience with rapid reviews, systematic reviews, and health technology assessment with a focus on medical devices, diagnostics, and procedures.
 He has an MSc in Biochemistry from the University of Ottawa.

 Prof. Valerie King MD, MPH